Prashant2029/BenchMate/README.md

 # Benchmate

-A web application that replicates NotebookLM features using **Gemini 2.0 Flash** for AI-powered quiz and flashcard generation from PDF documents.
+A web application **Gemini 2.0 Flash** for AI-powered quiz and flashcard generation from PDF documents.

 ## Features